beldenge/Zenith/zenith-genetic-algorithm/README.md

    - The population topology is a two-dimensional lattice.
 In theory this increases diversity because individuals can only reproduce with other individuals which are close to it on the lattice.

 # Crossover Implementations
 The following crossover implementations are available out of the box.
-They are in the package ```com.ciphertool.zenith.genetic.algorithms.crossover```.
+They are in the package ```com.ciphertool.zenith.genetic.operators.crossover```.

-1. GeneWiseCrossoverAlgorithm
+1. UniformCrossoverOperator
    - For each gene, there's an equal chance it will come from the first parent or second parent.
-2. RandomSinglePointCrossoverAlgorithm
+2. SinglePointCrossoverOperator
    - Picks a random gene index and then assigns all the genes prior to and including that index from the second parent, and it assigns all the genes after that index from the first parent.

 # Mutation Implementations
 The following mutation implementations are available out of the box.
-They are in the package ```com.ciphertool.zenith.genetic.algorithms.mutation```.
+They are in the package ```com.ciphertool.zenith.genetic.operators.mutation```.

-1. StandardMutationAlgorithm
+1. PointMutationOperator
    - Gives each gene a chance of mutation (defined by the mutation rate).
 Each new gene is chosen randomly.
-2. MultipleMutationAlgorithm
+2. MultipleMutationOperator
    - Chooses a random number of mutations to perform, constrained by the configurable max, and then that number of genes are chosen at random to be mutated.
 Each new gene is chosen randomly.
-3. MandatorySingleMutationAlgorithm
-   - Unconditionally mutates exactly one gene chosen at random.
-The new gene is also chosen randomly.

 # Selection Implementations
 The following selection implementations are available out of the box.
-They are in the package ```com.ciphertool.zenith.genetic.algorithms.selection```.
+They are in the package ```com.ciphertool.zenith.genetic.operators.selection```.

 1. RouletteSelector
    - Selects an individual based on the probability distribution of fitness values.
 This should always be used unless there is a very good reason not to.